BBVA/hancock-doc/docs/guide/getting-started/README.md

 ## Overview

 Hancock provides convenient services to integrate with different DLT networks.
-We provide simplicity, adaptability and efficiently to develop in any DLT.
+We provide simplicity, adaptability and efficiency to develop in any DLT.
 Hancock can be divided into three main components:

 - [DLT Adapter](../dlt-adapter/) - Keep it simple
-Interface to abstract interaction with different DLT networks.
+Interface to abstract from interaction with different DLT networks.

 - [Wallet Hub](../wallet-hub/) - Enroute Interactions
 Enable connect their signer wallets, or wallet service providers, to the wallet hub, that will then route any ready-to-sign transaction.

 - [DLT Broker](../dlt-broker/) - Real time notifications
 Provides a websocket connection that propagates any DLT event the user is subscribed.
-Thus, provides an interface to easily and efficiently subscribe to blockchain asynchronous events to avoid constant request of status.
+Thus, provides an interface to easily and efficiency subscribe to blockchain asynchronous events to avoid constant request of status.

 To ease the orchestration between hancock's services and speed up the integration with them, we are providing a set of SDKs in different languages.
 You can read more about it in the [Hancock SDK](../sdk/) section.